 Supported Models for Models API

-New model announcements and model deprecation announcements are part of the Einstein Platform release notes on a monthly basis.
+Announcements for new models and model deprecations are part of the Einstein Platform release notes on a monthly basis.

 Model deprecation is the process where a model provider gradually phases out a model (usually in favor of a new and improved model).
 The process starts with an announcement outlining when the model will no longer be accessible or supported.
 The deprecation announcement usually contains a specific shutdown date.
 Deprecated models are still available to use until the shutdown date.